 Some companies try to create the same compounds found in tea tree oil synthetically.
 So while a quick look at the bottle might show that it has the same benefits, it’s not pure and could have detrimental side effects, like allergic reactions, that are impossible to predict.

-Other companies attempt to grow their own tea tree plants, but without the benefit of their native Australian environment, they have little to no resemblance to the true Melaleuca Alternifolia.
+Other companies attempt to grow their tea tree plants, but without the benefit of their native Australian environment, they have little to no resemblance to the true Melaleuca alternifolia.

 When not grown in their natural habitat, tea trees need fertilizers and other non-organic substances to keep them growing.
 Anything done in the growing process affects the compounds in the oil.